 Before you begin your placement, you should inform yourself about your role as a language assistant so that you can settle in when you arrive.

 Set up a project during your placement

-Former language assistants have found that one way to make an impact during their placement is to organise a language-based learning project to engage and inspire students as well as show the relevance of learning a language.
+Assistants can make an impact during their placement by organising a language-based learning project to engage and inspire students as well as show the relevance of learning a language.

 A project is a sequence of activities that you carry out in class over a number of weeks that will lead to a visible product or outcome at the end.

 Any language assistant can set up a project, but it is important to get agreement from your mentor teacher and the teachers you work with first.